 Working outside the UK on placement

 All students at Sheffield Hallam have the option of undertaking an international placement outside the UK.
-If you wish to do a placement overseas, Sheffield Hallam University will continue to sponsor you on your Student Visa.
+If you wish to do a placement overseas, Sheffield Hallam University will continue to sponsor you on your student visa unless you will be working in your home country.
 You will need to seek immigration permission from the country where you will work, unless you plan to work in your home country.
 Please note it is your responsibility to apply for the relevant visa for the country you will be working in.
 The University is not able to apply for you.
 You must follow the same guidelines as if you were working in the UK and keep us informed of any changes.

 Inform the University about your placement before you start